Search

 You can, but the tax consequences may make this unwise...

-Can options be granted to my IRA instead of to me?
+Can options or restricted stock be granted to my IRA instead of to me?
 This is premium content

-Perhaps, but this would be unwise, and the shares received at exercise may not be covered...
+Perhaps, but this would be unwise, and the shares received at exercise or vesting may not be covered by...

 Can I sell my company stock to my IRA for cash or contribute my company stock to it?
 This is premium content